hamednasimi/nobitex-python-wrapper/README.md

-# Unofficial API wrapper for the Nobitex crypto exchange
+# An unofficial wrapper for the Nobitex crypto exchange API

 Currently supports the public API nodes including:
 - The orderbook